putyourlightson/craft-blitz/docs/README.md

 ### Concurrency

-The max number of multiple concurrent requests to use when warming the cache.
-The higher the number, the faster the cache will be warmed and the more server processing will be required.
+The max number of concurrent requests to use when warming the cache.
+The higher the number, the faster the cache will be warmed but the more server processing will be required.
 A number between 1 and 5 is recommended.

 ### Query String Caching